chris-creditdesign/nature-image-slider/README.md

 #Image slider for @NatureNews

-### To Do

-- Image loading - Check both images are loaded
-- Reset position to normal if resized

 ### Build process

 Uses [Grunt](http://gruntjs.com/) for file concatenation, to compile [Sass](http://sass-lang.com/) and apply [JSHint](https://github.com/gruntjs/grunt-contrib-jshint).
 If you've not used Grunt before, be sure to check out the [getting started guide](http://gruntjs.com/getting-started).